lparolari/lparolari/README.md

 # whoami

-Hi there 👋 - I'm Luca Parolari, a PhD student at the University of Padova as part of the Visual Intelligence and Machine Perception ([VIMP](http://vimp.math.unipd.it/)) group.
+Hi there 👋 - I'm Luca Parolari, a **PhD student** at the **University of Padova** as part of the Visual Intelligence and Machine Perception ([VIMP](http://vimp.math.unipd.it/)) group.
 I primarily work with generative AI for dataset generation in the field of visual grounding.
-I'm currently learning and working object tracking and re-identification in colonoscopy videos.
+I'm currently learning and working with object tracking and re-identification of polyps in colonoscopy videos.
 I have a deep fascination with blockchain technology and astronomy.

 | [homepage](https://github.com/lparolari) | [linkedin](https://www.linkedin.com/in/lparolari/)  | [scholar](https://scholar.google.com/citations?user=NYXQKKAAAAAJ) | [cv](https://github.com/lparolari/lparolari/blob/main/cv-short.pdf) |
 | - | - | - | - |

-### relevant updates
+### latest news

-- 18/06/2024: we presented our poster at the CVPR 2024 Synthetic Data for Computer Vision workshop! [[linkedin post](https://www.linkedin.com/posts/lparolari_cvpr2024-syndata4cv-activity-7208193762114633728-_tyi?utm_source=share&utm_medium=member_desktop)]
+- 18/06/2024: we presented our poster at the CVPR 2024 Synthetic Data for Computer Vision workshop! 🎉 [[linkedin post](https://www.linkedin.com/posts/lparolari_cvpr2024-syndata4cv-activity-7208193762114633728-_tyi?utm_source=share&utm_medium=member_desktop)]

 ### selected papers